Hives/Portfolio/2-i-help-my-teams-succeed/3-i-can-justify-the-way-i-work-in-a-business-context.md

 ### Reflect: What does it mean to justify the way you work in a business context?

+Be able to relate design and organisational decisions to high-level goals and priorities

 ### Plan: List evidence you aim to collect that would together show you have credibly achieved this goal

 ### Can you say this about yourself?
 Yes / No